13 pedestrians killed on Nebraska roads so far this year

 People behind the wheel should commit their full attention to driving and be aware of their surroundings, he said.

 While pedestrian deaths have increased, fatal crashes involving bicyclists have dropped.
-No bicyclists have died in collisions with vehicles this year in Nebraska, even as more people take to the road on bikes, Zwonechek said.
+No bicyclists have died in crashes with vehicles this year in Nebraska, even as more people take to the road on bikes, Zwonechek said.
 At this time last year, two bicyclists had been killed on Nebraska roads.

 Zwonechek said he hopes the spike in pedestrian deaths is “just an anomaly.”